2024-25 Edition

 The Department of Microbiology and Molecular Genetics provides advanced training to individuals interested in the regulation of gene expression and the structural and functional properties of proteins encoded by these genes.
 The research in the Department covers a wide range of topics with special emphasis on bacterial gene expression and pathogenesis; viral gene expression and host interactions; vector-borne malaria and dengue fever transmission; nuclear-cytoplasmic transport and intracellular signaling; eukaryotic gene expression; mRNA splicing, and processing; cancer genetics and tumor suppressors; ion channel expression and function; genomics and bioinformatics.

-The Department offers graduate study in the School of Medicine and in conjunction with the program in Cellular and Molecular Biosciences (CMB) and the program in Mathematical and Computational Biology (MCB), which are described in the School of Biological Sciences section.
-Students are eligible to enter the Department program after meeting the specific requirements of the CMB gateway curriculum or by direct application to the Department or via the M.D./Ph.D. program (MSTP).
-The Department program leads to the M.S. or Ph.D. degree in Biomedical Sciences, awarded after successful completion of all requirements.
+The Department offers graduate study in the School of Medicine and in conjunction with the program in Cellular and Molecular Biosciences (CMB) and the program in Mathematical, Computational, and Systems Biology (MCSB), which are described in the School of Biological Sciences section.
+Students are eligible to enter the Department program after meeting the specific requirements of the CMB gateway curriculum or by direct application to the Department or via the M.D./Ph.D.
+Medical Scientist Training Program (MSTP).
+The Department program leads to a Ph.D. degree in Biomedical Sciences, awarded after successful completion of all requirements.
 Students admitted into the CMB program who select a research advisor in the Department begin following the departmental requirements for the Ph.D. at the beginning of their second year.

 Participation in the Department’s seminar series and completion of at least one advanced topics course per year for three years are expected of all students.
 All students are required to convene a pre-advancement committee meeting at the end of their second year.
 In their third year, students take the advancement-to-candidacy examination for the Ph.D. degree by presenting and defending an original proposal for specific dissertation research.
 The normative time for completion of the Ph.D. is five years, and the maximum time permitted is seven years.